1jour1vin

 Rated estate (2021 guide) Recommended

-This wine has spicy and slightly toasty aromas of ripe red and black fruits.
-Full-bodied and broad on the palate, it is medium-bodied with dusty tannins.
-Structured, it is juicy and energetic.
-Drink now or cellar.
+This wine offers spicy and slightly toasty aromas of ripe red and black fruits.
+Full-bodied and expansive on the palate, it is medium-bodied with dusty tannins.
+Well-structured, it is juicy and lively.
+Enjoy now or cellar for the future.

 Customer rating